Skip to main content

 Plugins rendering cycle

-Before using Jinja, it's essential to understand how the Plugin rendering cycle works in StackSpot.
-Whenever a Plugin is applied to a project, either by the stk create app or stk apply plugin commands, the following sequence of steps occurs:
+Before using Jinja, it is essential to understand how the Plugin rendering cycle works in StackSpot.
+Whenever a Plugin is applied to a project, either by the stk create app or stk apply plugin commands, the following steps occur:

-3. The inputs defined in the configuration are queried for the user;
+3. The inputs defined in the configuration are requested from the user.

-8. Merge files if they exist in the target.
+8. Files are merged, if they exist in the target.

-The input parameters entered by the user in step 3 are used as variables, they can be used in Jinja expressions both in the templates used for file generation and at some points in the Plugins configuration.
+The input parameters entered by the user in step 3 are used as variables.
+They can be used in Jinja expressions both in the templates used for file generation and at specific points in the Plugin configuration.

-The Jinja language, like most template languages, allows, through specific tags in a text, a definition of expressions that are interpolated by the engine to render the final result.
+The Jinja language, like most template languages, allows you to define, through specific tags in a text, expressions that are interpolated by the engine to render the final result.

 Jinja markup in text can be:

-Check out a simple example of a Jinja template below:
+Check out a simple example of a Jinja template:

 <!DOCTYPE html>